-Through technology, you can streamline your process and take everyday jobs off of your plate.
-Instead of poring over mindless paperwork, rummaging through files and calendars, or performing tedious tasks, you can spend your time and energy doing what you do best: treating patients.
+Through technology, you can streamline your processes and take everyday jobs off of the plate of you and your entire team.
+Instead of spending time on endless paperwork, rummaging through files and calendars or performing tedious tasks, you can spend your resources doing what you do best: treating patients well)

 Automation isn’t just about making money.
 A study of Texas hospitals in the Archives of Internal Medicine found that increased automation of healthcare records and processes resulted in a reduction of costs, complications and deaths.

 And by automating these tasks, you can create a better patient experience and optimize your productivity — all of which leads to more (and more positive) online reviews.

 For many practices, intake forms are their biggest headache.
 Even when your patients arrive for their appointments on time, they still have several minutes of paperwork to complete — and not happily — before you can see them.

 You try to schedule appointments to account for this, but there are too many opportunities for delays.
 Perhaps the patient has to call their spouse to answer a question, or they have to look up the names, strength and frequency of all of the medications they’re taking.

 Most practices absolutely require that breadth and depth of patient information before they can optimally begin consultation, testing or treatment.
 With online forms completed before the appointment vs. in-office paper forms, you have the potential to be ready before they walk in the door.
 Intake is done and this critical information is already contained in the patient’s electronic health record and your practice-management system.

 For instance, a nutritionist can’t provide much value to the patient until they learn of the patient’s current health situation, and the medical events and history that led up to it.
 If the nutritionist had known about the patient’s condition before the appointment, they could have come prepared for the visit with potential treatment plans or answers to pertinent questions.